KwabinaIverson/Nananom/README.md

 Web Server (Apache with mod_rewrite enabled, or Nginx)

-PHP Extensions: pdo_mysql, json, ``mbstring, openssl` (ensure these are enabled in your `php.ini`).
+PHP Extensions: pdo_mysql, json, mbstring, openssl (ensure these are enabled in your php.ini file).

 Git

-For local development, XAMPP, WAMP, or MAMP are highly recommended as they bundle PHP, MySQL, and Apache.
+For a quick local setup, XAMPP, WAMP, or MAMP are highly recommended as they bundle PHP, MySQL, and Apache. 💻

-Local Setup
+🚀 Local Setup
-Follow these steps to get the backend running on your local machine.
+Follow these steps to get the Nananom Farms backend running on your local machine.

 1. Clone the Repository
-git clone https://github.com/your-username/nananom-farms-backend.git # Replace with your actual repo URL cd nananom-farms-backend # Navigate into the project directory
+git clone https://github.com/your-username/nananom-farms-backend.git # ➡️ Replace with your actual repo URL cd nananom-farms-backend # 📂 Navigate into the project directory

 2. Database Setup
-Start MySQL/MariaDB: Ensure your database server is running (e.g., via XAMPP/WAMP/MAMP control panel).
+Start MySQL/MariaDB: Ensure your database server is up and running (e.g., via XAMPP/WAMP/MAMP control panel). ✅

 Create Database:

 Access your database management tool (e.g., phpMyAdmin at http://localhost/phpmyadmin).

-Create a new database named nananom_farms.
+Create a new database named nananom_farms. ➕

 Import Schema: